tdebella/e-cart/README.md

 ## The Task / Challenge

-- In 30 days, I created a multi-pages ecommerce website with react and react version of typescript.
+- In 30 days, I built multi-pages ecommerce website using react and react version of typescript.

+- Using react hook for the state management was challenging.
+I will use Redux for future project.

+- Connecting various functionalities or features into the e-cart (this project)

-- Goal: to make the button work properly and practice React and TypeScript in building ecommerce website
+* Goal: to make the buttons work properly and practice ReactJS and TypeScript in building ecommerce website

 ## Link